michaelpq/michaelpq.github.io/_posts/2019-04-09-postgres-12-pg-checksums.markdown

 Here is how it works.
 The tool is able to do three modes now in
 total:

-  * --check, the default if nothing is specified and what pg\_verify\_checksums was already able to do.
+  * \-\-check, the default if nothing is specified and what pg\_verify\_checksums was already able to do.
 This mode scans all the relation file blocks, reporting any mismatch.
-  * --enable, which enables data checksums.
+  * \-\-enable, which enables data checksums.
 This rewrites all the relation file blocks, and finishes the operation by updating the control file.
 Note that this can be take time depending on the size of the instance, and that the tool has no parallel mode.
-  * --disables which disables data checksums by only updating the control file.
+  * \-\-disables which disables data checksums by only updating the control file.

 Hence, taking a cluster which has data checksums disabled, here is how